Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Introduction

-\end{enumerate} With advancements in quantum technology, QA is expected to surpass classical computation for solving SUC.
-More broadly, we demonstrate that even with limited quantum resources, the potential of QC can be effectively harnessed through rigorous mathematical reformulations, paving the way for quantum-integrated optimization for power system applications.
+To sum up, with advancements in quantum technology, QA is expected to surpass classical computation for solving SUC.
+More broadly, this paper demonstrates that even with limited quantum resources, the potential of QC can be effectively harnessed through rigorous mathematical reformulations, accelerating the deployment of quantum-integrated optimization for power system applications.
 The structure of this paper is organized as follows.
-Section \ref{section:II} describes the scenario-based SUC problem, providing its mathematical formulation within the BD framework, along with the overview of QC technology.
+Section \ref{section:II} describes the scenario-based SUC problem, solved by BD framework, along with the overview of QC technology.
+Particularly, we discuss why QA is chosen, compared to gate-based method, such as QAOA.
 Section \ref{section:III} details the design process of the QPHR-ADMM algorithm.
-Two specific case studies are presented in Section \ref{section:IV} to demonstrate the feasibility, accuracy, and efficiency of the proposed QPHR-ADMM algorithm.
+Case studies are presented in Section \ref{section:IV}.
 Finally, Section \ref{section:V} concludes the paper.